shuchow/stannisbot/README.md

 #How do I use it?

 1. Install Weechat.
+2. Install the textblob python library system-wide for your default Python version.  (sudo pip install textblob).
+Weechat cannot run scripts from a virtualenv sandbox.
-2. Follow Calle Erlandsson's instructions (https://robots.thoughtbot.com/weechat-for-slacks-irc-gateway) for "Connecting to Slack"
+3. Follow Calle Erlandsson's instructions (https://robots.thoughtbot.com/weechat-for-slacks-irc-gateway) for "Connecting to Slack"
-3. Download the script (stannsibot.py) and the abstract/concrete nouns list.
+4. Download the script (stannsibot.py) and the abstract/concrete nouns list.
-4. Configure the script with the absolute paths to the abstract and concrete nouns (lines 13 and 14) override the log directory if desired (line 116).
+5. Configure the script with the absolute paths to the abstract and concrete nouns (lines 13 and 14) override the log directory if desired (line 116).
-5. Fire up weechat.
+6. Fire up weechat.
-6. Join a channel (/join #random)
+7. Join a channel (/join #random)
-7. Register stannisbot! (/script load path/to/stannisbot.py)
+8. Register stannisbot! (/script load path/to/stannisbot.py)
-8. Profit!
+9. Profit!
 Get booed at by coworkers!